 This motherboard uses only Dual Inline Memory Modules (DIMMs).
-Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 16, 32, 64, 128MB, or 256MB (512MB maximum system memory using 128Mb technology).
+Sockets are available for 3.3Volt (power level) unbuffered Synchronous Dynamic Random Access Memory (SDRAM) of 16, 32, 64, 128MB, or 256MB.
+Only single-sided 128MB and double-sided 256MB DIMMs that use 128Mbit technology are supported by this motherboard.